mahendra-shinde/oracle-sql-23ai/topics/conversion-conditional-functions.md

 FROM employees;
 ```

 ### Tips
 - Use conversion functions to ensure data consistency.
 - Conditional functions simplify complex logic in queries.

+---

+## Practice Exercises

+1. Display employee IDs and commission, showing 0 if commission is NULL.
+2. Show employee IDs and display 'NO-COMMISSION' if commission_pct is NULL, otherwise display 'ELIGIBLE FOR COMMISSION'.
+3. List employee IDs and job titles using DECODE for at least three job IDs.
+4. Convert hire dates to 'YYYY-MM' format for all employees.
+5. Use COALESCE to display the first non-null value among commission, bonus, or 0 for each employee.